L0uizZ/eth-services/README.md

 <h2> purpose </h2>

- 1) get balance of an ethereum wallet-address
+ 1) check balance of an ethereum address
- 2) get balance of an erc20 contract
+ 2) check balance of an erc20 contract

 <h2> dependencies </h2>